BR British Rail Crimson & Cream

 prototype of Bulleid's revolutionary design of steam engine, nominally an

-0-6-6-0T, and the only example that was actually completed
+0-6-6-0T, and the only example that was actually completed (in June 1949).
+It

-(in June 1949).
-It ran a number of trials on the
+ran a number of trials on the Southern Region for some months, but never

-project was cancelled in 1951 owing to its various serious drawbacks.
-“Seen from
+worked a service train before the project was cancelled in 1951 owing to its

 a train just outside Brighton Station, this rather poor snap was nevertheless

-an unusual 'cop'”. © Ben Brooksbank (CC-by-SA/2.0) |
+an unusual 'cop' .
+Ben Brooksbank (CC-by-SA/2.0) |

 Brighton Locomotive Depot View from